aaadamw/AW_PR18_WS2812_CLCv1.X/README.md

 ## Harware controll of WS2812b using CLC CONFIGURABLE LOGIC CELL
 ### Based on Microchip AN1606.
 The aplication note has couple mistakes.
+* AN1890 can be used to use only one CLC and SPI SRAM as a buffer.
 #### In my case PIC16F15376 is used.

 Code generated with MCC